RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/code/task4/README.md

 8.After the tests pass, I can use the custom pickle package and cdr.py in your project.

 ♥Changing a Python core package like a pickle can be dangerous and may have unintended consequences.
 It's important to thoroughly test your changes and make sure they don't break any existing code.

+### What remains to be done:
+Check with unsafe again
+Add the test with fkicking
+Add more tests in general
+Create more pickle files and test